 Trixie the cat

-Just as she said, from weeds growing wherever the seed landed, our neighborhood had several cracked and broken sidewalks left eschew and at various angles.
-Especially the street with only one large house that had been vacant for as long as I can remember.
+Just as he said, our neighborhood had several broken sidewalks left eschew and at angles where weeds were allowed to grow in the spaces, especially the street around the corner with only one large house that had been vacant for as long as I can remember.
 My Grandmother avoided the treachery of walking there.

 However perceived, I felt a small personal triumph for being responsible for something other than keeping my face and hands clean.
-There were always weeds that needed pulling.
-And they would re-appear, consistently and without fail.
+Mother would fill the watering can mid-way with hot water to for me to pour into the spaces of the walk.
+And the following day Dad would remove the dead weeds with a crevice tool.
+But in time, they would re-appear, consistently and without fail.

-As for the vacant old house around the corner, since the old man died, there was only green in place of the stone walk that led up to it.
-I guess some people think it has always been that way.
+As for the vacant old house around the corner, since the old man died, there was only grass and weeds in place of the stone walk that once led up to it.
+I guess some people may think it has always been that way.

 ~~~~~~ Truth is Beauty is Love ~~~~~~

 In summer of 1957, I vacationed with my grandparents on their farm in Virginia.
-Mother said little about the extraordinary experience that I was about to have.
+Mother had said little about the extraordinary experience that I was about to have.
 Words fail to convey some things.
+The story of that time may be one of the most significant contributions that was mine to give to my family.